HanifDS/Unsupervised-Learning/README.md

 I used Kmeans to cluster the data.
 I then used python libraries: Pandas to analyse the data, Matplotlib and Seaborn to visualise it.

+Attached also is a powerpoint with some of the observations.

 https://www.kaggle.com/rohan0301/unsupervised-learning-on-country-data